huibizhang/Trivalency/README.md

 # Based on Trivalency to do Image Enhanced

-It's do image-enhanced based on trvalency and not use any open-cv or emgur-cv 's function.<br>
+It's do image-enhanced based on trvalency and not use any open-cv or emgu-cv 's function.<br>
 <br>
 ![alt tag](https://i.imgur.com/jegzzUD.png)<br>
 <br>